Skip to main content

 This example demonstrates how to:

-• Create a Cloud Analytics report to forecast the monthly spend of multiple services.
+• Create a Cloud Analytics report to forecast the spend of multiple services for a custom date range.

 • Change the forecast settings to see both the overall forecast and the breakdown by services.